 The museum officially opened its doors in October 2020 after some years of development and challenges including the lockdown measures.

-The exhibition hosts 153 large-scale pieces of artwork made by 140 artists from 32 nationalities, both well-renowned and upcoming talent.
+The exhibition hosts over 180 large-scale pieces of artwork made by 170 artists from many nationalities, both those well-renowned and upcoming talents.

 The museum tries to address the question whether street art can still be called ‘street art’ if exhibited inside.
 To retain authenticity, each artist was individually invited to the museum to create their work on site and to offer perspectives on their work.

 STRAAT Museum has laid its exhibition like a city, where visitors can take a street art tour around the streets and intersections.
 Labels are in English and Dutch.
 The artworks have been grouped into 5 main themes:

 Personal – street art as a reflection of the artist’s world